 Whats in this section?

-Sheltered housing, or retirement housing is for people who want to remain independent but prefer the security and reassurance of a scheme manager and an alarm call service.
-It is provided by local authority housing departments and housing associations.
-A scheme manager is either based at the site or visits regularly.
-Many sheltered housing schemes have communal lounges, laundry facilities, lifts, door entry systems and specially adapted facilities.
+Sheltered housing or retirement housing is for people who want to remain independent but prefer the security and reassurance of a scheme manager and alarm call service.
+The local authority housing departments and housing associations can provide this type of housing.

 Find details of sheltered housing schemes near you via your local council.